svilupp/EconML/doc/spec/estimation/orthoiv.rst

 What is it?
 ==================================
-Orthogonal instrumental variables is a class of methods to estimate heterogeneous treatment effects with arbitrary machine learning methods in the presence of unobserved confounders with the aid of a valid instrument.
+Orthogonal instrumental variables is a suite of methods to estimate heterogeneous treatment effects with arbitrary machine learning methods in the presence of unobserved confounders with the aid of a valid instrument.
 We develop a statistical learning approach to the estimation of heterogeneous effects, reducing the problem to the minimization of an appropriate loss function that depends on a set of auxiliary models (each corresponding to a separate prediction task).
 The reduction enables the use of all